AKIRAquarious/injection-demo/README.md

 			FROM invoice
 			WHERE 1
 			UNION
-				SELECT id, name, phone
+				SELECT id, name, pass
 				FROM staff
-				WHERE '%'='%'
+				WHERE ''=''

 ```